 Fiberglass molded parts are strong, long lasting and cost effective.
-Whether you need open or closed molding, chopped or hand laid, we help you make the right decision for your product application.
-For boat applications, hand laid fiberglass molding is often the process of choice.
-Parts can be produced with a high end, class-A automotive finish straight out of the mold or made for a paintable surface.
-Forte has the experience and knowledge of the custom fiberglass molding process to create the part or product for your unique requirements.
+Whether you need open (hand-laid or chopped) or closed molding, we help you make the right decision for your product application.
+Forte has the equipment and over 30 years of experience in the custom fiberglass molding process to create the part or product for your unique requirements.

 Vinyl Ester Resins typically exhibit excellent heat resistance, great water resistance, and extreme toughness.
 This resin is widely used in automotive, aircraft, heavy construction, and tooling applications.